US sets new daily record for number of vaccines administered, White House says - KION546

 Meanwhile, pharmaceutical companies are beginning to test the efficacy of vaccinating children, which would be another layer of defense against a surge of infections as school districts hope for full in-person learning.

-Dr. Anthony Fauci told a Senate hearing last week, “We don’t really know what that magical point of herd immunity is, but we do know that if we get the overwhelming population vaccinated, we’re going to be in good shape.
-We ultimately would like to get and have to get children into that mix.”

-Researchers at Duke University have begun testing Pfizer’s coronavirus vaccine in children under the age of 12, the company told CNN on Thursday.
+Researchers at Duke University have begun testing the Pfizer/BioNTech coronavirus vaccine in children under the age of 12, the company told CNN on Thursday.
 At least two children have already received the first shot.

 Moderna announced last week its next phase in pediatric vaccine trials, enrolling children in the US and Canada ages 6 months to 11 years old.